 The mass function M(x,t) must be a single-valued function because it is the physical quantity defining the effective action at scale t.
-Instead of throwing away the NPRGE description after t_c , we introduce the weak solution of the PDE (2) [11, 14, 15].
+Instead of throwing away the NPRGE description after t_c , we introduce the weak solution of the PDE (2) in the sense of distributions [5, 8, 9].
 We will make a patchwork of the leaves to define a single-valued function M(x,t), but with discontinuities, so that it might be the weak solution.

-The integral form of the PDE (2) is
+We write down the weak version of the PDE (2),